-7. Results and Discussion
+789 7.
+Results and Discussion

-This research came out of the project that resulted in the development of a complex industrial monitoring system aimed at all ISA95 levels - from IoT nodes through Edge and MES to ERP level.
-During the project, for more than 15 years, our team was focused on different aspects of development and implementation, starting from the improvements of CAD/CAM databases [31] through all different implementations at all levels, up to development for the software update system integrated with the cloud [9] [10].
+790 This research came out of the project and resulted in developing a complex industrial 791 monitoring system aimed at all ISA95 levels - from IoT nodes through Edge and MES to 792 ERP level.
+During the project, for more than 15 years, our team was focused on different 793 aspects of development and implementation, starting from the improvements of 794 CAD/CAM databases [31], through all different implementations at all levels, up to 795 development for the software update system integrated with the cloud [9] [10].